Updated July 2020

 It may rain for five minutes.
 Or it’ll rain in one spot, but you won’t see a drop of water at your resort.
-Or even better, it might be sunny all day long and then it rains at night.
+Or even better, it might be sunny all day long and you won’t even notice when it rains overnight.

 Don’t trust the weather forecast.
-It always fails.
+It almost always fails.

 Welcome to Punta Cana.